pythonstory/django_skeleton/README.md

 You have to create two folders `project_folder`, `venv` by yourself.

-We prefer adding prefix such as "yyyymm_" to project_folder because it makes easier to manage several projects simaltaneously.
+We prefer adding project init year month prefix such as "yyyymm_" (i.e. `201605_pythonstory`) to project_folder because it makes easier to manage several projects simaltaneously.

 Each developer may have their own virtual environment directory `venv`.